 The time gap or treatment gap is an issue that carriers or the defense counsel usually raise when they do not necessarily believe the injury was caused by them, or they say that it is aggravation, a new aggravation or a new injury, because they would say it was a different injury if there was a substantial treatment gap.

 For more information on Dealing With Un-Insured Parties in a Personal Injury Claim, a free initial consultation is your next best step.
-Get the information and legal answers you’re seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.